Help for Orphans

 Mpunde04.jpg

-This project has been running for several years, and there are now many heartwarming examples of ex students in successful jobs and careers, who would otherwise not have had the opportunity of education.
-Two ex students are now volunteer teachers at the centre, and they support themselves with part time work in decorating and computer repair.
+There are now many heartwarming examples of ex-students in successful jobs and careers, who would otherwise not have had the opportunity of education.

 Kwasha01.jpg